zathras777/pywind/README.md

     Current_holder                : Vattenfall Energy Trading GmbH
     Reg_no                        : HRB 80335
 ```

+While accessing the data may be slightly harder than in previous versions, it
+is far easier to understand and manipulate.

 More information about the information available can be found at
 http://www.ofgem.gov.uk/Pages/OfgemHome.aspx